An ecological survey is required as part of a planning application if justified by the nature of the development site and its setting.

 Adverse impacts on biodiversity include

-Where the loss or deterioration of irreplaceable habitats (such as ancient woodland) would result from development, the NPPF requires Local Planning Authorities to refuse the application unless there are wholly exceptional reasons and a suitable compensation strategy.
+Where loss or deterioration of irreplaceable habitats (such as ancient woodland or veteran trees) would result from development, the NPPF requires LPAs to refuse the application unless there are wholly exceptional reasons and a suitable compensation strategy exists.
+[NPPF 180c]

-It is clear that irreplaceable habitats such as ancient woodland and old species-rich grassland cannot be ‘replaced’ by simply planting trees or sowing wildflower seeds elsewhere.
+It is clear that irreplaceable habitats such as ancient woodland and indeed old species-rich grassland cannot be ‘replaced’ by simply planting trees or sowing wildflower seeds.